-This morning started out early as they gave the students a sleep in.and picked up anchor to move from Baie Beau Vallon to Victoria.
+This morning started out early as they gave the students a sleep-in and picked up anchor to move from Baie Beau Vallon to Victoria.
 The early morning motor was very calm and pleasant.
-As the anchor dropped the chefs brought out breakfast and the day got kick off.
+As the anchor dropped, the chefs brought out breakfast, and the day got kick-off.
 All students joined the local dive providers to complete two more dives.
 This was the final dive for the advanced divers allowing them to become certified.
-In this group was Val, Angie, Emily, Carly, Cate, Myra, Madz, Gilian, Bee, Mo, Noah, Henry, Dylan and Max.
+In this group was Val, Angie, Emily, Carly, Cate, Myra, Madz, Gilian, Bee, Mo, Noah, Henry, Dylan, and Max.
 Half the group did a deep dive on a wreck of two barges.
-Local preservation groups have added Frame work to encourage coral growth the created an arch way to swim under.
-While the second was a fish ID, allowing the students to practise all that they have learned in marine biology.
+Local preservation groups have added a framework to encourage coral growth the created an archway to swim under.
+While the second was a fish ID, allowing the students to practice all that they have learned in marine biology.
 Noah said it was a great feeling to feel confident in the water and proud of all the skills they have learned so far.
-The group spotted four lion fish whilst on the dive one of whom was sleeping.
+The group spotted four lionfish whilst on the dive, one of whom was sleeping.

-Mean while all the rescue divers ran scenarios working with panicked and drowning divers.
-In this group is Robbie, Ian, Zac, Trey, Danar and Fin.
-After lunch the rescue divers did a CPR class with Amy that will be part of their Emergency first responder certificate.
-Robbie said it felf good to be learning such a useful skill and very helpful to practise CPR as it can be needed anywhere in day to day life.
+Meanwhile, all the rescue divers ran scenarios working with panicked and drowning divers.
+In this group are Robbie, Ian, Zac, Trey, Danar, and Fin.
+After lunch, the rescue divers did a CPR class with Amy that will be part of their Emergency first responder certificate.
+Robbie said it felt good to be learning such a useful skill and very helpful to practice CPR as it can be needed anywhere in day-to-day life.

-Jess took Sam, Sierra and Lucia to Moynee island to see the tortoise as Lucia was unable to go the last day.
-They found out how to identify male tortoise as having more pronounced humps on their shell while the females are smoother.
-There are approximately 147 tortoise on the island including the babies.
+Jess took Sam, Sierra, and Lucia to Moynee island to see the tortoise as Lucia was unable to go on the last day.
+They found out how to identify male tortoises as having more pronounced humps on their shell while the females are smoother.
+There are approximately 147 tortoises on the island, including the babies.
 Sea turtles also come onto the beaches on the island to lay their eggs.
-On board passage prep and maintenance was complete by the staff, keep the crew occupied all day.
+Onboard passage prep and maintenance were complete by the staff, keep the crew occupied all day.

 2. Sam and Carly